brianmarco/Ulauncher/README.md

 ================================

 > **Warning** <br>
-> This is an experimental fork of Ulauncher which adds positions the Ulauncher window using Layer Shell with https://github.com/wmww/gtk-layer-shell
+> This is an experimental fork of Ulauncher (v5) which adds the ability to position the Ulauncher window using Layer Shell with https://github.com/wmww/gtk-layer-shell when Layer Shell is supported.
+Should fallback to the existing Ulauncher implementation when Layer Shell is not supported.

 ================================